diversen/pebble-framework-docs/src-docs/100-Router.md

 You may add middleware to you application.
 Middleware are just `callables` which will be called before hitting the controller method.
 You may specify multiple middleware callables.

 Middleware are called in the order that they are added to your `Router` instance.
-And the middleware callables will receive the same `$request` parameter as your controller.
+The middleware callables will receive the same `$request` parameter as your controller.

 Here is a controller where we expect a message to be set on the `$request` object: